jme2103/num-odes/README.md

 # num-odes
-numerical experiments in integration differential equations
+numerical experiments in integration of differential equations